 Most of the studies reviewed focus on women and girls as the primary agents of change.
-The role of men and LGBTQ+ individuals as agents of change is still an emerging field of study, especially in low- and middleincome countries.
+The role of men and LGBTQ+ individuals as agents of change is still an emerging field of study, especially in low- and middle-income countries.
 GLAAD and Proctor & Gamble (2019) have reported on the status of masculine and LGBTQ+ representation in the media but are exclusively focused on North America.
 Furthermore, most of the studies related to men and masculinities examined the reproduction of hegemonic masculinity and harmful gender norms in broadcast media, while a significant number scrutinised the patterns of sports broadcasting and GBV and the relationship between objectifying and sexualising media and attitudes that are supportive of GBV (e.g. Wright and Tokunaga, 2016; Brimicombe and Café, 2012; and Kirby et al., 2014).
-Fewer studies focus on the portrayal of counter-stereotypes in advertising and entertainment media, and none focus on the representation of counter-stereotypes regarding men and masculinities in advertising, in particular (e.g. Jaggi and Manohar, 2019; Baxter et al., 2016).
+Fewer studies focus on the portrayal of counter-stereotypes in advertising and entertainment media, and none focus on the representation of counter-stereotypes in news and factual content, although there is some evidence of trends toward counter-stereotypes regarding men and masculinities in advertising, in particular (e.g. Jaggi and Manohar, 2019; Baxter et al., 2016).